DRESS CODE FOR THE 2018-2019 SCHOOL YEAR

 1. The office will provide clothing to the extent possible.
 Item must be clean and returned the next school day.
-After two school days $1.00 per day
+After two school days $1.00 per day will be charged.

 2. The parent/guardian will be contacted to provide clothing within the dress code.

-3. If the office cannot provide clothing to the necessary extent, and the parent cannot be reached, the student will serve time after school in
+3. If the office cannot provide clothing to the necessary extent, and the parent cannot be reached, the student will serve time after school in detention.

 This list serves as a general guideline, final determination of demerits will be at the discretion of the Administration:

 1. First offense violation of the dress code will usually result in a warning.